frank2889/lucy-world/docs/DEPLOYMENT-GUIDE.md

 Lucy World Search runs as a Flask application that serves a Vite-built React SPA and exposes `/api/*` endpoints.
 Locale handling is done on the server—`/` redirects to `/&lt;lang&gt;/` based on `Accept-Language`—so the web server must proxy *all* non-static requests to the Flask app.
 The steps below describe how to get a droplet ready, ship a new release, and keep deployments repeatable.

-> **⚠️ Heads-up:** `deploy.sh`, `auto-deploy.sh`, and `quick-deploy.sh` are legacy helpers.
+> **⚠️ Heads-up:** `deploy.sh` and `quick-deploy.sh` are legacy helpers.
 They still assume a `/search` homepage and refer to `requirements-prod.txt`, which no longer exists.
-Treat them as templates and update them before running in production.
+Treat them as templates and update them before running in production. `auto-deploy.sh` **is maintained** and now powers the automated workflow described below.

 ## 0. Prerequisites